nyxical420/DeBomberBOT/README.md

 - Human Mode
   - Makes the bot types like a human.

-- Word Typo
+- Word Typo (from Origin, modified)
   - Makes the bot creates typo, and deletes it after.

-- Auto Join
+- Auto Join (from Origin, modified)
-  - Lets the bot account join the game automatically (you will need to press ``INSERT`` key to start the bot.)
+  - Lets the bot account join the game automatically
+    - Press ``INSERT`` to start the bot.
+I added this to avoid any mistake while the bot is in the game.